Matthew Mitcham: 2009 and beyond

 Following his victory at the 2008 Summer Olympics, Mitcham placed fourth in his next major contest on the 10-metre platform, the 2009 World Aquatics Championships in Rome.
 He was beaten narrowly by Zhou Lüxin, the Chinese diver he'd beaten in the Olympics final, while British youngster Tom Daley took home the championship.

 At the 2010 Commonwealth Games, Mitcham won four silver medals, partnering fellow Australian diver Ethan Warren to come runner-up in the synchronized events in both the 3 and 10-metre.
 In the 1 metre springboard final he lost to Canadian Alexandre Despatie.
 In his specialist event, the 10-metre platform, he again lost to Tom Daley.

 As outlined in his 2012 autobiography, Mitcham commenced use of recreational methamphetamine in 2011, becoming addicted to the substance and subsequently recovering with the assistance of Narcotics Anonymous.
 Mitcham is quoted as saying "I had still failed to achieve my childhood dream of becoming the best in the world at something," and so had turned to drug use.
 Australian Olympic Committee officials, in November 2012, stated that they had been unaware of the drug use (which occurred prior to the London 2012 Summer Olympics), but welcomed Mitcham's recovery.

 In December 2011, Mitcham returned from an abdominals injury to win the Australian 10-metre platform with 480.05 points putting his Olympic dreams back on track.
 Not only did Mitcham achieve this accolade, he was also named Male Diver of the Year 2012.

 Mitcham placed 13th in the semifinals of the 10m event at the 2012 Summer Olympics, narrowly missing the mark to qualify for the finals.

 In November 2012, he published an autobiography entitled Twists and Turns.
-This was originally only available in hard copy in Australia and as an e-book internationally, and a paperback version was released internationally on 2 July 2013.

 In 2013, Mitcham performed as an MC during the Melbourne Cabaret Festival, and they subsequently assisted him to turn his autobiography into a cabaret show.
 After a successful crowdfunding campaign in December 2013, the show premiered at the 2014 Fringe World festival in Perth.
 The show has toured Australia and notably featured in the 2015 Sydney Mardi Gras festival.

 In 2013, Mitcham became a judge on the Australian diving show Celebrity Splash!, alongside Greg Louganis and Alisa Camplin.
 The show's ratings were low by the end of the season, and it was cut short.

-In 2015, Mitcham will again appear in a Seven Network reality show, as a contestant in the fifteenth season of Dancing with the Stars.
 Mitcham announced his retirement from diving at the beginning of 2016 to focus on his showbiz career.

+Dancing with the Stars

+Mitcham was a celebrity contestant on the fifteenth season of Dancing with the Stars, which premiered on 19 July 2015.
+He and his professional dance partner Masha Belash finished in second place.